Construction Department Career Pathway

 You work well with people and understand the importance of teamwork, the difference in team members, and the value of honest, open feedback.

 A confident communicator in any situation, you’re sensitive to other people’s views, but can present your own in a positive and persuasive manner.

 You’ll work tirelessly to achieve objectives; thinking laterally, overcoming challenges, resolving issues and delivering.

 You adapt positively to new challenges, and don’t mind stepping out of your comfort zone especially to improve yourself and the business.

-As well as the ultimate head start in a competitive industry and dedication to helping you achieve your ambitions, we pay well and offer a generous, flexible reward package.
+As well as the ultimate headstart in a competitive industry and dedication to helping you achieve your ambitions, we pay well and offer a generous, flexible reward package.
 You’ll be paid a starting salary of £27,250 (£31,500 in London, North Thames and North Scotland), negotiable with construction or management/leadership experience.

 We also recognise your contribution through our awards.
 Examples include the highly respected NHBC Pride in the Job scheme as well as formal recognition of Individual and Team Excellence.
 Prizes include cash awards up to £5,000.

 Our benefits include: